-If you are new here, my name is Tiffany and I had my first child last year.
+If you are new here, my name is Tiffany and I recently had my first child.
 In the midst of all the excitement, I found myself with lots of items I didn’t use or need.
 Money could have been saved, wasted could have been avoided.

 Our crib was our first baby purchase.
 It was the first item in our house that shouted, ‘a baby is on the way’.
 I love our crib and I wish my baby loved it just as much, but she prefers the pack’n’play over the crib.

-We live in a multi-level home and we initially bought the pack’n’play to have a safe space for our daughter while she was downstairs.
+We live in a multi-level home and we initially bought the portable baby bed to have a safe space for our daughter while she was downstairs.
 As I mentioned earlier, she loves it more than the crib and we let her sleep in it most nights.
 So, it’s stationed in her room – not far from the crib.